-The menu or navigation will be the main way that a user will be able to navigate your site, and the Menu module in WordPress allows you to control this interaction.
+Your site’s menu (navigation) will be the main way that a user will navigate your site, and the Menu module in WordPress allows you to control this interaction.
 The Department theme has a horizontal menu located below the header and site name.
-The College theme has a menu on the left hand of the inner pages in a vertical accordion style.
+The College & Unit themes have a menu on the left hand of the inner pages in a vertical accordion style.

-Blue button located top left and bottom right of the menu window.
+Blue button located at the top left and bottom right of the menu window.

 After all desired changes to the menu are done you must save.
 If you do not save, you will need to redo any changes made to the menu.